vietai/dab/README.md

 </table>

 This result is definitely not state-of-the-art, but is quite good and more importantly, good enough to be useful for the purpose of this project!
-Check the following Colabs to see how we make use of these translation models to improve results on small datasets:
+Check the following Colabs to see how we make use of these translation models to improve result on a real dataset:

 * [Analyse your Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colabs/Vietnamese_Backtranslation_Model_Analysis.ipynb): Play with and visualize the trained models attention.